medartus/Loa/README.md

 additionally, **we display the concenred result(s) on the right side of our web application**.

-In our example we want to display a map of the reslut and tell it to the user.
+In our example we want to display a map of the result and tell it to the user.

 _5 - Node.js API response_

-Gathering all of these steps, our API will return :
+Gathering all of these steps, our API will return a sample response a sample response:

 ```json
 {